zarossa/ChordsBot/README.md

 # ChordsBot

-A Telegram bot to find your favourite song
+A Telegram bot to find chords for your favourite song